hectic97/Korean-poetry-generation/README.md

 # PoAIt

-Text generation using LSTM
+Text generation like a poem using a single LSTM layer Not organized file (file path, static data)
-like poem